 7. Ultimate Solution to Fix iPhone won't Connect to Wi-Fi

 iMyFone iOS System Recovery is a recovery tool that will help you to eliminate software bugs on your iPhone returning it back to normal.
 Three fix modes are offered with this program.
 You can use the fix modes to fix your iPhone without losing any data.
-Besides, it is fully compatible with iPhone X, iPhone 8/8 Plus and iOS 12.
+Besides, it is fully compatible with iPhone 12, iPhone 11, iPhone X, iPhone 14 and iOS 16.

 Steps on How to Fix iPhone won't Connect to Wi-Fi with iMyFone iOS System Recovery